NicKarlovich/oneDNDConversion/rules/4th_level_feats.md

 #### Mounted Combatant
 * Now you get a +1 to DEX or WIS up to max of 20
-* YOu get advantage on Animal handling checks w/ beasts or other mounts
+* You get advantage on Animal handling checks w/ beasts or other mounts
 * Now a reaction to make attacks that would hit your mount target you instead.

 #### Observant